influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-Notice that the `agent` has a channel for responses this is because your UDF can send data to Kapacitor
+Notice that the `agent` has a channel for responses, this is because your UDF can send data to Kapacitor
-at any time, it does not need to be in response to receiving a point.
+at any time, so it does not need to be in a response to receive a point.

-As a result we need to close the channel to let the `agent` know that we will not be sending any more data.
+As a result, we need to close the channel to let the `agent` know
-This can be done via the `Stop` method.
+that we will not be sending any more data, which can be done via the `Stop` method.
-Once the `agent` calls `Stop` on the `handler` no other methods will be called and the `agent` won't stop until
+Once the `agent` calls `Stop` on the `handler`, no other methods will be called and the `agent` won't stop until
 the channel is closed.
-This gives the UDF the chance to flush out any remaining data it needs to before its shutdown.
+This gives the UDF the chance to flush out any remaining data before it's shutdown:

 ```go
 // Stop the handler gracefully.